mr-sagar-shelar/masale-website/hugo/content/docs/learn/workflow/_index.md

 ---
-title: "Langium's workflow"
+title: "Masale's workflow"
 weight: 0
 url: /docs/learn/workflow
 aliases:
   - /docs/getting-started
 ---

-Langium's workflow can be expressed as a flow chart diagram, which boils down to the following steps in the diagram.
+Masale's workflow can be expressed as a flow chart diagram, which boils down to the following steps in the diagram.
 Be aware of the fact that the possibilities go beyond this simple workflow.
 For more advanced topics, you can find answers in the [recipes](/docs/recipes).

 {{<mermaid>}}
 flowchart TD
   A(["1.
 Install Yeoman"]);
   B(["2.
-Scaffold a Langium project"]);
+Scaffold a Masale project"]);
   C(["3.
 Write the grammar"]);
   D(["4.
 Generate the AST"]);
   E(["5.
 Resolve cross-references"]);